Zylann/godot_voxel/doc/source/module_development.md

 ```

 Unfortunately, only one file can be provided at the moment.
 [An issue is open](https://github.com/Microsoft/vscode-cpptools/issues/925) to request support for multiple files.
-That means if you also want pretty-printing for structures of the voxel module, you have to replace the natvis path to the following:
+That means if you also want pretty-printing for structures of the voxel module, you have to replace the natvis path with the following:
 ```json
             "visualizerFile": "${workspaceFolder}/modules/voxel/voxel.natvis"
 ```